Electroanalog/PSX-Flash-BIOS/README.md

 - Applying per-game settings
 - Enhancing HDMI mods and controller mappings based on game context

 When using a **PSIO** loader, Game ID functionality is provided dynamically via real-time patching.
-However, for games booted directly from **CD media**, this functionality depends entirely on having a BIOS that includes the Game ID patch.
+However, for games booted directly from **CD media**, this functionality requires a BIOS patched with Game ID support.
 Without it, compatible accessories will not detect any ID signal.

 This is where the **PSX Flash BIOS** adapters come in.
-By replacing the stock ROM with a **Game ID-patched BIOS** flashed onto an SST39VF040, even disc-based games on early consoles (with 40-pin BIOS) gain full compatibility with Game ID-aware hardware.
+By replacing the stock ROM with a patched BIOS flashed onto an SST39VF040, even disc-based games on early consoles (with 40-pin BIOS) gain full compatibility with Game ID-aware hardware.
 No loader, exploit, or special startup process is required.

+---

 ## Supported Mainboards